-- 2.4 I can confirm that AGRS has conformed to Public Sector Internal Audit Standards during 2015/16.
-A quality assurance and improvement programme is in place including internal review of work, annual assessment against professional standards, quarterly progress and performance reporting to the Audit Committee. - 2.5 Service performance indicators for 2015/16 are set out at Appendix 2 to this report.
-At the time of writing, there are two audit reviews nearing completion.
-The results of these will be reported to the Audit Committee during 2016/17.
+- 2.4 I can confirm that AGRS has conformed to Public Sector Internal Audit Standards during 2016/17.
+A quality assurance and improvement programme is in place including internal review of work, annual assessment against professional standards, quarterly progress and performance reporting to the Audit Committee.
+An external review is planned for 2017/18. - 2.5 Service performance indicators for 2016/17 have been met.
+More detail on performance indicators has been provided to the Audit Committee.